24/7 INJURY HELPLINE (479) 783-0036

 Do Bicyclists Have to Obey Red Lights and Stop Signs in Arkansas?

-Since the passage of Act 650 in 2019, Arkansas law has permitted bicyclists to use red lights as stop signs and stop signs as yield signs.
+Since the passage of Act 650 in 2019, Arkansas state law has permitted bicyclists to use red lights as stop signs and stop signs as yield signs.
 However, they must continue to yield to pedestrians and to any oncoming traffic that presents an immediate hazard.
 This legislation is intended to give cyclists a head start at intersections.
 It also encourages them to use less busy side streets rather than cycling on high-traffic main roads.

 Can I Bicycle on the Sidewalk?